awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v2.md

 The following information is returned from the task metadata endpoint \(`169.254.170.2/v2/metadata`\) JSON response\.

 `Cluster`
-The Amazon ECS cluster to which the task belongs\.
+The full Amazon Resource Name \(ARN\) of the Amazon ECS cluster to which the task belongs\.

 `TaskARN`
 The full Amazon Resource Name \(ARN\) of the task to which the container belongs\.